Swimming Tips For Beginners: Building Confidence In The Water

 Setting Goals for Swimming

-Before you start your swimming journey, it's important to goals for yourself.
+Before you start your swimming journey, it's important to set for yourself.
 These goals will give you something to work towards and help keep you motivated.
 Start by thinking about what you hope to achieve through swimming.
 It could be learning a specific stroke, building endurance, or simply improving your overall level.
 Write down your goals and break them down into smaller, more achievable milestones.
 Celebrate each milestone along the way, as this will help you stay motivated and focused on your progress.

 Warming Up and Stretching